-Prior to joining OASPA, Bernie worked for five years as an independent consultant providing market research, marketing strategy and customer insight services to scholarly communication organisations.
-Before that she worked in various marketing roles with academic publisher SAGE, working closely with researchers, librarians, publishers and the wider research community.
-She has contributed to many scholarly communication events and written on industry matters with an aim to improve understanding of existing needs and challenges.
+Prior to joining OASPA, Bernie worked for six years as an independent consultant providing market research, marketing strategy and customer insight services to scholarly publishers.
+Before that she worked in various marketing roles with academic publisher SAGE, working closely with researchers, librarians, and the wider research community.
+With a passion for improving access to reseacrh outputs, she has contributed to many scholarly communication events and written on industry matters with an aim to improve understanding of existing needs and challenges.

 Lulu started assessing membership applications for OASPA in September 2017 and has gradually been providing more support for OASPA’s membership processes.
 Lulu is an academic publishing professional with a PhD in evolutionary ecology and more than 25 years of experience.
 Open Access and the future of scholarly publishing are very close to her heart.
 For the past 16 years, Lulu has been freelancing remotely for international publishers such as Oxford University Press, Elsevier, PLoS and Springer, from her home in the beautiful Scottish Highlands (if she is not hill-walking).
-She also consults as Executive Administrator for the Society of Molecular Biology and Evolution (https://smbe.org/).
+She also consults as Executive Administrator for the Society of Molecular Biology and Evolution (SMBE).